Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 > * How to create a local package
 > * How to debug a package and how the native builder works

+Under a Nix environment, creating a package is often the best way to install an application.
+You should not be afraid about that, it is very easy and satisfying.
+How many times have you installed a software, locally on your home, and when it's been done, you can't remember how you did?
+If you do this directly by creating a Nix package, you can't forget as everything will be described.
+Your application is built inside an isolated environment, with no dependency with the system.
+Furthermore, you can pass your package to a colleague, or to the Nix community!

 ## Your first Nix expression: a basic ''hello'' package

 A package is  built from a nix "expression".
-Nix expressions describe the actions to build packages.
-(Getting the sources, compiling, installing).
+Nix expressions describe the actions to build packages (getting the sources, patching, compiling, installing...).

 Here is a sample expression for a basic packaging of the ''hello'' program: